drupaltest/behat-traits/README.md

 A collection of traits that help to quickly develop custom Context classes for testing Drupal sites using Behat.

+The following traits are included:

+* `BrowserCapabilityDetectionTrait`: allows to detect whether a scenario is using a browser that supports JavaScript.
+This can be used to write step definitions that can interact both with JavaScript behaviors and non-JS fallbacks.
+* `EntityTrait`: provides methods that allow to interact with entities using human readable names in step definitions, and translate them to machine names.
+* `PageCacheTrait`: allows to write step definitions that are aware of whether the page that is currently loaded is cached or cacheable.

+Each of these traits come with an example context that include some step definitions to demonstrate how to use the traits.

 ## Requirements